ordercloud-api/headstart/README.md

 This solution depends on a lot of data to be initialized in a particular way.
 To make it easy when starting a new project we've created an endpoint that does this for you.
 Just call it with some information, wait a few seconds, and presto: You'll have a marketplace that is seeded with all the right data to get you started immediately.

 > Note: Before starting this step make sure your azure app configuration is filled out almost completely.
-The only things that won't be filled out yet are: `OrderCloudSettings:MiddlewareClientID` and `OrderCloudSettings:MiddlewareClientSecret`.
+The only things that won't be filled out yet are: `OrderCloudSettings:MiddlewareClientID`, `OrderCloudSettings:MiddlewareClientSecret`, and `OrderCloudSettings:ClientIDsWithAPIAccess`.
 These will be returned on a successful seeding so that you can update your app settings.

 Detailed Steps: